tomviering/Github-Capstone/lessons/04_GitHub_desktop.md

 **Staging** basically means that you are making your changes ready to be committed.
 You can add several changes in the staging area, and only **commit** when you are ready.

-Since we wish to keep all the different types of changes as separate commits, we will first commit the documentation change to the README file, and then the code change in the Rscript file.
+Since we wish to keep all the different types of changes as separate commits, we will first commit the documentation change to the README file, and then the code change in the python file.

-First, deselect the `scriptlets.R` file so only the `README.md` file has a checkbox, and, as we did with our previous initial commit, include a summary message (you'll notice that GitHub Desktop has conveniently suggested `Update README.md` for us), and click on the Commit button:
+First, deselect the `pipeline.py` file so only the `README.md` file has a checkbox, and, as we did with our previous initial commit, include a summary message (you'll notice that GitHub Desktop has conveniently suggested `Update README.md` for us), and click on the Commit button:

 <p align="center">
     <img src="../img/2.GHD_commit_readme.png" width="800" align="center">
 </p>

 Again, you'll see this latest commit in the lower left hand corner.
-Now, select the changed R file and include a meaningful change message (feel free to use the one suggested by GitHub Desktop), and click <kbd>Commit to <b>main</b></kbd>.
+Now, select the changed python file and include a meaningful change message (feel free to use the one suggested by GitHub Desktop), and click <kbd>Commit to <b>main</b></kbd>.
 You'll see the latest commit in the lower left again.

 But what if we want to see our previous commits?
 We can access all of our previous commits by clicking the `History` tab in the left hand panel: